 Production was planned and carried out in rooms with controlled environments, with daily recordings available.
-Staff were observed to be wearing appropriate and suitable-for-use PPE.
-There were pictorials on gowning requirements upon entering work environments.
+Staff were observed to be wearing appropriate and suitable for use PPE.
+There were pictorials available on gowning requirements upon entering the work environment.
 A mirror was available to ensure that appropriate PPE was properly donned.
+Clean areas were adequately controlled.
+The nonconformities identified were addressed through a CAPA plan.